 Some 800 white citizens led by Waddell met at the county courthouse and produced the “White Declaration of Independence” which stated: “We, the undersigned citizens… do hereby declare that we will no longer be ruled, and will never again be ruled by men of African origin.”

-The following day—November 10—Waddell led a mob of 2,000 armed men to the Daily Record and burned the building to the ground.
+The following day—Nov.
+10—Waddell led a mob of 2,000 armed men to the Daily Record and burned the building to the ground.